 AT.&T vs T-Mobile Phones

 AT&T Next allows users to skip the Early Termination Fee and pay for their device in installments.
-What’s more, users get to update their devices regularly, provided that they are prepared to trade-in their current one.
+Users get to update their devices regularly, provided that they trade-in their current one.
 Shorter AT&T Next terms push the monthly payments higher.

 - iPhone 7 with 32GB of storage: $0 Down Monthly Payments of $21.67 for 30 Months, $27 a month with AT&T Next Year.

 - Samsung Galaxy S7 with 32GB of storage: $0 Down, Monthly Payments of $23.17 for 30 Months, $28.96 a month with AT&T Next Year.

-AT&T Next Year is still new.
-Through the program, users may be required to pay a 30% down payment on their device, but they’re able to upgrade once half of the remaining value on their device is paid off.
+AT&T Next Year can require a 30% down payment from some users.
+These users can upgrade once half of the device is paid for.
 That happens within a year thanks to the payments.
-To keep their monthly payments down, the carrier gives users the option to pay for a large portion of their smartphone upfront.
-The bigger the payment, the smaller the monthly charges you can expect on top of your wireless plan.
+To keep monthly payments down, users can pay some on their smartphone upfront.
+The bigger the down payment, the smaller the monthly charges users can expect on top of their wireless plan.

-T-Mobile’s situation requires some investigation.
-It splits things between its Jump On-Demand plans and what it calls EIP or Equipment Installation Plans.
+T-Mobile’s splits things between its Jump On-Demand plans and what it calls EIP or Equipment Installation Plans.

-Equipment Installation Plan examine credit scores, then assigns a down payment based on that score.
+Equipment Installation Plan examines credit scores and assigns a down payment based on that score.
 Regardless of down payment, what users are doing is financing the total cost of their smartphone.
-The balance of an EIP can be paid in monthly installments with a bill or whenever a subscriber is ready.
-The phone is then there’s to keep.
+EIPs get paid in monthly installments with the user’s wireless bill.
+Once they payments end, the phone is the user’s to keep.